adityakamath/optical_flow_ros/README.md

   * INT to BCM 19
   * GND to any ground pin
 * Install the pmw3901-python library: ```sudo pip install pmw3901```
 * Clone this repository in a ROS 2 workspace.
-Check the ```sensor_params.yaml``` file in the config directory, and make any necessary changes
+Check the ```sensor_params.yaml``` file in the config directory, and make any necessary changes.
 * Build the package and run the launch file: ```ros2 launch pmw3901_ros optical_flow_launch.py```

 ## Results